 If your answer was “10 cents,” congratulations!
 You responded like most people.
 You followed your intuitions—“10 cents” just feels like the right answer.
-You got the answer wrong, by the way, but still you’re a normal human being.
+You got the answer wrong, by the way, but still, you’re a normal human being.

 If your answer was “5 cents,” congratulations are also in order.
 You made the effort to think analytically, and you got the right answer.
-You’re also in the minority, by the way—a rare breed of human.
+You’re also in the minority, by the way.
+A rare breed of human.

 So, are you an intuitive or analytical thinker?
 If you think the test above can tell you which type you are, you need to think again.

 Take ordering a meal at a restaurant as an example.
 You look over the menu, find something appealing, and order it.
-If you attempted a rational decision making process in this case, you’d get stuck in “paralysis by analysis”—unable to make a choice.
+If you attempted a rational decision-making process in this case, you’d get stuck in “paralysis by analysis,” unable to make a choice.

 Yet, there are cases where intuitions will lead us astray.
 The “bat and ball problem” above is but one example.
 Because intuitive thinking is the default mode for humans, most people respond with a “quick and dirty” response that gets the answer wrong.
 However, as Pennycook and his colleagues point out, some of us are willing to expend the effort to think in an analytical fashion.

-It’s important not to think of intuitive and analytical thinkers as two different types of people, since all of us are capable of both modes of reasoning.
+It’s important not to think of intuitive and analytical thinkers as two different types of people because all of us are capable of both modes of reasoning.
 Some people are more in the habit of thinking analytically.
 People in the STEM (science, technology, engineering, and math) fields have years of training in analytical thinking.
 But even these people can be led astray by their intuitions, especially when working on problems outside their area of expertise.
 Likewise, even highly intuitive people can be coaxed into thinking analytically under the right circumstances.

 There are significant life consequences for people who are willing to engage in analytical thought processes.
 Religion is a good example.
 All religious faiths are based on intuitions.
-We’re indoctrinated with the beliefs and practices of our particular religion in early in childhood, accepting these teachings as obvious truths.
+We’re indoctrinated with the beliefs and practices of our particular religion early in childhood, accepting these teachings as obvious truths.
 Yet those who are willing to think analytically quickly spot the logical inconsistencies in religious tenets, and they question their childhood faith.